 Where the use & legalization of drugs is concerned, the last half-century has seen the world go through some rather interesting cycles, to say the least.
 The period from the 60s to the 80s alone brought about radical changes worldwide with respect to drugs, clamping down on a wide range of drugs being used for recreational purposes.
 Although today’s continuously changing, progressive society seems to have a more open mind towards some drugs – both recreational and not.
-Take Cannabis for example; over half of adult Americans have tried it in their lives and over 50 million are regular users today.
-For the most part, this is recreational use and (depending on the amount) is virtually decriminalized in 9 states in the US (and Washington D.C.) as well as Uruguay, Amsterdam, Colombia and several other regions of the world.
+Cannabis is virtually decriminalized in 9 states in the US (and Washington D.C.) as well as Uruguay, Amsterdam, Colombia and several other regions of the world.

-Putting the still problematic topic of recreational use to one side, though, Medicinal Cannabis – proven on several fronts to excel in tackling chronic pain and diseases – has become a commodity of particular international interest.
+Putting the still-problematic topic of recreational use to one side, Medicinal Cannabis has become a commodity of particular international interest.
 Taking brave strides against much of the world’s hesitancy, Colombia is putting itself in position to be a leader in the world export market; Colombian willingness to take advantage of the changes in legislation elsewhere combined with the apparent comparative advantage in production is helping the nation reach this substantial goal, and fast.
 With the former president signing the bill to give willing cultivators the go-ahead, Colombia is set to produce 44% of global medicinal marijuana in 2018.
 Considering that the Medicinal Cannabis industry is now worth around USD$31billion, that the industry is only at the infancy of its globalization and that struggling oil prices have lowered export revenues in recent times, this is a very significant position for Colombia to hold.

 See below some interesting facts about the Medical Cannabis Sector in Colombia: